tyroprogrammer/learn-react-app/src/tutorial/00-ReactIntroduction.md

 ```
 *Note: Components that are user-defined - meaning the components that you and I write and are not available in the React implementation itself - must have [first letter capital](https://reactjs.org/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized).*

-The above two approaches are identical except there are certain things that `React.Component` can do that the `function` cannot do but we will park that for now and we'll come back to it later in this tutorial.
+The above two approaches are identical except there are certain things that `React.Component` can do that the `function` cannot do but we will park that for now and come back to it later in this tutorial.

 Lets build our first `HelloWorld` React Component.